nizovtsevnv/supabase-lib-rs/ROADMAP.md

 ## 🎯 Future Roadmap - **Conservative & Maintainable**

+> **Note**: This roadmap prioritizes quality over speed.
+Features may be delayed, refined, or removed to maintain our core principles of no overhead, no anti-patterns, and long-term maintainability.

 ### v0.5.1 - Quality & Stability Focus ✅

 > **Status**: **COMPLETED** - Refined v0.5.0 with enhanced code quality and testing